 The Spectrum training was not just a four year course.
 As part of an organisation committed to life-long learning, many of us continued to learn and grow within the professional community for decades.
 We met annually in the same group we started with in the first year of training and met as a whole community for continued professional development.
-We know that you don’t become a therapist in just four years.
+We know that you don’t train to become a therapist in just four years.
 The day we qualify is just the beginning, this work does not have an end point.
 The continued support and connection that comes from being part of a community with shared values is how we have formed ourselves as human beings and as therapists.
 This is the model of learning that we are now offering at Homa.

 The Homa team firmly believe that we are at our best when we learn experientially rather than academically.
 We do not subscribe to a way of working or training which seeks to assess, diagnose, label and pathologise people's experience.
 We have an embodied understanding of others and ourselves by physically sitting together, relating to each other face to face, taking the time to talk, listen, move and explore our unique life experiences, we believe this is as true for training therapists as it is for sitting with clients.